Aridhia-Open-Source/PHEMS_federated_node/project/decisions/adr-001-dagster-orchestration-framework.md

 ## Status
 Proposed

+## Summary
+Dagster provides a composable, auditable, and reproducible orchestration foundation for **single-node deployments** within the PHEMS framework.
+While the long-term goal includes federation and MLflow integration, the immediate priority is to establish a robust local orchestration layer that enforces governance, reproducibility, and compliance.

 ## Context
 The **PHEMS framework** is designed as an open-source **federated orchestration layer** for highly regulated domains such as healthcare.
 It balances operational efficiency with strict compliance requirements through modular components, auditable workflows, and secure execution patterns.